patnz/human-skills-generator/README.md

 On a Friday morning the cohort gathers round in a seated circle and answers the question **What's on Top?**...

 - Internal API calls a random preamble from a JSON file
-  - ('I'm pretty tired today...')
+  - ('I'm pretty tired today.
+I stayed up all night thinking about how to...')
-- External API calls the Corporate BS Generator API
+- External API calls a snippet from the Corporate BS Generator API
   - (https://github.com/sameerkumar18/corporate-bs-generator-api)
+  - ('...progressively morph customized bandwidth...')
+- Hard-coded
+  - ('...based on the fact that...')
 - External API calls the Random Fact Generator API
   - (https://uselessfacts.jsph.pl)
+  - ('...the expression to get fired comes from long ago...')

 #### Generate!